williampiat3/ImprovingPSRemotePlay/README.md

 * Get your **router IP** and note it: it is most likely your **raspberry IP** but replacing the last set of numbers by one (for instance in the image the router IP is 192.168.1.1).
 Most routers have an admin server at http://**router IP**, check it out to verify your **router IP** is correct.
 Alternatively browsing 'my router IP "my internet provider"' will likely give you the answer
 * Get your **public IP**, Google can do that for you if you just browse 'my IP address'.
 Get the [ipv4](https://en.wikipedia.org/wiki/IP_address#IPv4_addresses) address, not the [ipv6](https://en.wikipedia.org/wiki/IP_address#IPv6_addresses)
-* Get your **PS IP** (your PlayStation has to be connected to the LAN for this), by browsing the http://**router IP** and entering your admin credentials (see your router manual for them) the interface depends on your internet provider but the devices on the local net are often listed under a 'LAN' tab or 'my network'.
+* Get your **PS IP** (your PlayStation has to be connected to the LAN for this), you can get it on the playstation once it is plugged on the router by going to your network settings, alternatively you can browse http://**router IP** and enter your admin credentials. (see your router manual for them) The router admin interface depends on your internet provider but the devices on the local net are often listed under a 'LAN' tab or 'my network'.
 Identify the one that is your PS4 and note down its IP.
 We will refer it as **PS IP**

 ## Requirements before going to the next steps.
 So at the end of these steps you are able to ssh on your raspberry that is connected to your network, and you have your **raspberry IP**, **netmask**, **broadcast IP**, **router IP**, **public IP** and **PS IP**.
 We will be supposing here that your public IP is not changing very often (in case you have a static IP, that's great).
 But in case for some reason your public IP changes regularly you'll have to subscribe to a DynDNS service to be able to connect every time to your home network.
-If it changes only when you reboot your router it's fine, you can go ahead and pretend you have a static IP (we will show you what to change if your public IP changed and guess what? it will just be changing one ip address in a configuration file)
+If it changes only when you reboot your router it's fine, you can go ahead and pretend you have a static IP (we will show you what to change if your public IP changed and it will just be changing one ip address in a configuration file)

 # Quick and dirty solution